Playlolly/nextra/examples/playlolly-site/pages/changelogs/tesla-autonomous.en.md

 **Added**

-- Added Auto Park _BETA_ function which can automatically park at Supercharger parking lots
+- Auto Park _BETA_ function which can automatically park at Supercharger parking lots

 **Updated**